If you’ve ever wondered whether there’s a right way and a wrong way to measure high heels, then you’re right.

-This picture shows how it should be done.
-Applying the correct measuring method to the high heels above shows that they have exactly 6 inch heels.
+The picture above demonstrates this.
+By applying the correct measuring method to the high heels above shows that they have exactly 6 inch heels.

-Australian retailer Shoes of Prey measure heels by ignoring the height of the heel cap (which is the small bit on the very bottom of the heel).
-Again, this is not the most common method.
+Former Australian retailer Shoes of Prey used to measure heels by ignoring the height of the heel cap (which is the small bit on the very bottom of the heel).
+Again, this was not the most common method.